 Combos: Aran's original play style involved chaining many hits together within a time frame of about five seconds between hits so that they can utilise a stronger skill that also resets their combo count.
-A rebalancing of them immediately following the Cygnus Returns update removes the time limit and causes skills to only reduce her combo count by their minimum requirement instead of resetting it, allowing her to maintain their combo count until the player leaves the current map.
+A rebalancing of them immediately following the Cygnus Returns update removes the time limit and causes skills to only reduce their combo count by the skill's minimum requirement instead of resetting it, allowing them to maintain their combo count until the player leaves the current map.

 Continuity Snarl: The end of Aran's tutorial shows an image of silhouettes of the Legends rushing in to fight the Black Magician.
 Two major problems with it are the archer is holding a traditional bow (Mercedes uses dual bowguns) and the fact that only Mercedes, Freud, and Luminous fought the Black Magician directly.
 Aran fought off the hordes of mooks while Phantom did...something.